microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/accesspackageresourceattributedestination.md

 Namespace: microsoft.graph

-An abstract type used for the **attributeDestination** property of an [accessPackageResourceAttribute](accesspackageresourceattribute.md).
+An abstract type used for the **destination** property of an [accessPackageResourceAttribute](accesspackageresourceattribute.md).
 The actual destination will be a subtype of this complex type.

 Currently, the only supported subtype is [accessPackageUserDirectoryAttributeStore](../resources/accesspackageuserdirectoryattributestore.md).